 Off-the-shelf eLearning content has been around since the first age of eLearning.
 If you are as old as I am, you’ll remember those CD-ROMs gathering dust on the shelf of your training department.
 No-one really wanted to borrow them, but at least once a year, for health and safety training you went through them whether you wanted to or not!
 So fast-forward a generation and the situation with eLearning content is very different.
 Or is it?
 Even if we take custom eLearning content, we still know there is relatively low satisfaction from staff who use it.

-At the Learning Technologies conference in January 2016, the Fosway Group said that:
+At a previous Learning Technologies conference, the Fosway Group said that:

 Only 3% of learning content providers always exceeded learner’s expectations